 Before law school, Derek worked in public education where he held roles as principal, head teacher, and teacher.
 While head teacher, Derek served as teacher union president and was responsible for negotiating a three-year agreement between the teacher's union and the district administration.
 Given his enthusiasm for technology, Derek also served as co-chair of the district’s technology committee and created the district's first enrichment programs focused on robotics and computer programming.

 Derek earned his bachelor's degree in elementary education from Pennsylvania State University, and his master’s in educational leadership from University of Alaska Anchorage.
-He earned his law degree, cum laude, from University of Pittsburgh School of Law where he was vice president of the Class of 2019 in the Student Bar Association and editor-in-chief of the University of Pittsburgh Law Review.
-He authored “From Filling Buckets to Lighting Fires: The ABA Standards and the Effects of Teaching Methods, Assessments, and Feedback on Student Learning Outcomes” which appeared in the Law Review.
+At the University of Pittsburgh School of Law, Derek authored “From Filling Buckets to Lighting Fires: The ABA Standards and the Effects of Teaching Methods, Assessments, and Feedback on Student Learning Outcomes” which appeared in the law review.
 He was the teaching assistant for Cyber Law, Policy & Security with Professor David Hickton and American Constitutional Law with Professor Jon Pushinsky.
 Derek was active in the law school’s Innovation Practice Institute, the Randall Family Big Idea Competition, and various law school committees.
 He received awards for the highest grade in Corporate Governance and Electronic Discovery Seminar.
 Upon graduation, he was also awarded the Robert Maxwell DeBroff Prize, an award given by the law school faculty recognizing motivation, interest, and achievement in corporate law.